jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 I asked him to review this blog entry, and I'm expanding this section based upon his reply, which included:
 >One thing I think I've learned would be to accept anything relatively related to what you want, even if it's not the textbook "perfect opportunity".
 For example, I took that offer which ended up giving me a great experience, a job offer and arguably most importantly, something I could talk in depth about in any potential future interview.
 >
 >I technically also took a software engineering internship that wasn't paid.
-Although it was a start up, which didn't even get to officially release the app, my resume says software engineering internship, and I can talk about it as if it was "the perfect opportunity" in interviews.
+Although it was a start up, which didn't even get to officially release the app, my résumé says software engineering internship, and I can talk about it as if it was "the perfect opportunity" in interviews.
 >
 >I guess what I'm really trying to say is that the biggest piece of advice I wish I was told when I was starting is to **take advantage of any and all opportunities that come your way**.
 Whether it was just being a Resident Assistant (RA) in the dorms, or something as genuine as my internships, I have been able to really talk myself up during interviews from them.

 Even an unpaid internship like Tommy's has value.
-Most undergrads are paying thousands of dollars each semester to learn Computer Science.
+Most undergrads pay thousands of dollars each semester to learn Computer Science.
-An unpaid internship is still a free education.
+Think of an unpaid internship is still a free education.

 Regardless of what you choose, you can't go wrong.
 You'll learn something new.